On This Page

 Permanent Resident's Child Turning 18

 An expatriate child of a Permanent Resident (even if the child has a Cayman passport) must, in most cases, apply for Permanent Residence in their own right under section 39 of the Immigration (Transition) Act.
 They can do this without being subject to the points system, provided they have been legally and ordinarily resident in the Cayman Islands for seven years prior to the application being made.
-This application must be made before the child turns 19 (ideally even before they turn 18), but if the parent’s Residency & Employment Rights Certificate has been varied to allow the child to be a dependant past 18, it can be extended until the child is 24, provided the child is still in tertiary education or within six months of the end of such education.
-They will then be able to apply to become Caymanian once they have been in Cayman for 15 years, or five years after having been Naturalised and becoming a British Overseas Territories Citizen (BOTC).
-An expatriate child, who is the child of the spouse of a Caymanian and whose parent holds a RERC (Residency & Employment Rights Certificate) as the spouse of a Caymanian, can be added as a dependant of their parent, but only until they are 18, unless they continue into tertiary education and their permission is varied.
+This application must be made before the child turns 19 years of age, but if the parent’s Residency & Employment Rights Certificate has been varied to allow the child to be a dependant past 18, it can be extended until the child is 24, provided the child is still in tertiary education or within six months of the end of such education.
+They will then be able to apply to become Caymanian once they have been in Cayman for 15 years, or five years after having been naturalised as a British Overseas Territories Citizen (BOTC).
+An expatriate child, who is the child of the spouse of a Caymanian and whose parent holds a RERC (Residency & Employment Rights Certificate), can be added as a dependant of their parent, but only until they are 18 years of age, unless they continue into tertiary education and their permission is varied.
+If the parent subsequently becomes Caymanian themselves, the child will automatically cease to be a Dependant and will require some other permission to reside in the Cayman Islands.

 Work Permit Holder's Child Turning 18

 Dependant children can only remain on a parent’s work permit after the age of 18 if they are in full-time tertiary education or special circumstances apply (such as the child is unable, for medical or other exceptional reasons, to maintain themselves).
-Should your child turn 18 before they finish secondary school, the immigration authorities will usually allow your child to remain in Cayman, although not formally as a dependant on your work permit.
+Should your child turn 18 years of age before they finish secondary school, the immigration authorities will usually allow your child to remain in Cayman.
 However, if your child chooses not to go on to university or college and wants to continue living in the Cayman Islands, then their only option is for them to obtain a job with an employer who will apply for a work permit for them.

 Gap Year Dilemma